dominikcebula/ResoSwitch/README.md

 ---

+## 💡 Motivation

+I often found myself needing to switch my screen resolution from 4k to 1080p during remote meetings.
+While 4k is perfect for my own work, it makes shared screens hard to read for others.
+Manually changing the resolution each time was tedious and disruptive.
+ResoSwitch was created to make this process instant and effortless, so I can quickly adapt my display for better readability and collaboration—without breaking my workflow.

+---

 ## 🔧 Use Cases

 - Quickly switch to a lower resolution for screen sharing, gaming, or recording, then revert to native